bjlxwjs/Discrete-time-transfer-function-Order-Estimation/README.md

-use state sub-space way to estimation the order of Discrete-time transfer function.
+use state sub-space way to estimation the order of Discrete-time or Continuous-time transfer function.

 you should better make the predict order not too big, if it is far from the true oder may lead a wrong oder.